openvinotoolkit/openvino.genai/README.md

 ## Supported Generative AI optimization methods

 OpenVINO™ GenAI library provides transparent way to use state of the art generation optimizations:
-- Prefix caching that caches fragments of previous generation requests and corresponding KVCache entries internally and uses them in case of repeated query.
-See [here](https://google.com) for more detailed overview
 - Speculative decoding that employs two models of different size and uses large model to periodically correct results of small model.
 See [here](https://google.com) for more detailed overview
 - Lookahead decoding that attempts to guess multiple tokens based on historical context and corrects this guess using LLMs.
 See [here](https://google.com) for more detailed overview
 - KVCache token eviction algorithm that reduces size of the KVCache by pruning less impacting tokens.
 See [here](https://google.com) for more detailed overview

-Additionally, OpenVINO™ GenAI library implements continuous batching approach that allows processing multiple generation requests simultaneously and efficiently use compute resources.
+Additionally, OpenVINO™ GenAI library implements continuous batching approach to use OpenVINO within LLM serving.
+Continuous batching library supports following features:
+- Prefix caching that caches fragments of previous generation requests and corresponding KVCache entries internally and uses them in case of repeated query.
+See [here](https://google.com) for more detailed overview

 ## Installing OpenVINO GenAI